StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 --------------------------

 ..
 NOTE::
    The activation of the deletion period will take 7 days.
-Be sure to remind your team members to download the affected documents before they're deleted.
+Don't forget to remind your team members to download the affected documents before they're deleted.

 - Click **Settings** on the left in your Admin area